-It would, therefore, appear that the equation of Jesus with Helios may have resulted in the decision to attach the pagan the celebration of the festival of Sol Invictus (the unconquered sun) to the Christian celebration of the birth of Jesus when the apsotate Emperor, Julian, attempted to revive the pagan ethos of Rome in the years after his grandfather, Constantine's, death may have resulted in the Vatican mosaic.
+It would, therefore, appear that the equation of Jesus with Helios, as demonstrated in this mosaic, may have resulted in the decision to attach the pagan celebration of the festival of Sol Invictus (the unconquered sun) to the Christian celebration of the birth of Jesus after the apostate Emperor Julian, grandson of Constantine, attempted to revive the pagan ethos of Rome.

 It is also why the image of Christ in scenes of the Last Judgment so often show Him surrounded in a golden aura, like the sun.